ConfoederatioVF/Stadester/README.md

 **Abstract.**

-**Stadestér** is an urban population database of ~30k global cities and their populations from 3000BC to the present-day as taken from Chandler, Modelski, Reba et al., Populstat, and Wikipedia.
+**Stadestér** is an urban population database of ~40k global cities and their populations from 3000BC to the present-day as taken from Chandler, Modelski, Reba et al., Populstat, GHSL, and Wikipedia.
 Resultant demographic information was hybridised, standardised, geolocated, cubic spline interpolated, and calculated at 1-year intervals using geomean scalars and density merging and smoothing techniques such that more granular data supersedes longer-term vague data, particularly after 1800AD.

 Raw dumps of demographic data, cleaned and refined are available from the following sources:
 - Chandler (Geolocated, Cleaned)